Connect to the Planet and Your Peers

 Maymester Courses

-Maymester 2024 is closed for registration, but see the course descriptions below for information on the types of learning opportunities available through this program.
-Most courses repeat each year, and students earn a full semester of course credit for one month of study.
+See the course descriptions below for information on the types of learning opportunities usually available through this program.
+Most courses repeat each year, and each course carries a full semester of credit for one month of study.

 Discover how microbes affect not only your health but also the health of our planet, and how anthropogenic influences affect them in return.
 Aquatic microbiology brings together many different fields of science, including microbial biology, ecology, biochemistry, genomics, bioinformatics, and molecular biology.
 This deep-immersion course cross-trains students to work and think in many fields, and to apply their knowledge toward an understanding of natural cycles and human impacts along our coastlines.
 Due to WMSC’s unique setting, students will spend plenty of time in the field getting up-close and personal with the microbial world.